 1.2 Estuary Ecosystem Types

 South Africa’s 22 Estuarine Ecosystem Types are derived from an intersection of four biogeographical zones with the nine estuary functional types (Van Niekerk et al. 2019a; Van Niekerk et al. 2020a).
-Table 1.1 illustrates this interplay and lists the number of estuaries that occur within each ecosystem types, biogeographical region and /or estuary functional type.
+Table 1.1 illustrates this interplay and lists the number of estuaries that occur within each ecosystem type, biogeographical region and /or estuary functional type.
 Figure 1.1 shows the distribution of the estuary functional type within the biogeographical regions.